System Design Space

 Stories from practice

 These episodes show how teams made decisions, where they made mistakes, and what they learned after launch.
-That makes the material easier to remember and gives you not just principles, but also a better feel for reality.
+That way the principles stick together with a feel for reality rather than apart from it.

 Related chapter